 So what can an individual do to protect themselves from this type of criticism?

 It’s a good idea to occasionally scroll through your personal social feeds and delete posts that could potentially be misconstrued.
 Take your career goals into consideration when doing this, especially if you started using social media at a young age.
 High school and college students should take care to remove any inappropriate posts prior to job searching.
 Aspiring musicians, actors, and other public figures should take caution as well to remove content that could tarnish the brand they’re trying to establish.
 When in doubt about a post, it’s better to remove it.

 Social media is a convenient way for internet users to quickly get their message across to multiple people at once, but sometimes it’s best to forego convenience and take conversations offline.
 When carrying on a conversation that’s more serious in nature, it makes more sense to use a private medium to convey information rather than posting to a public website.
 Conversations that occur online can be catalogued and used against you in the future.

 Take Steps to Solidify Your Current Image Online

-Even if precautionary steps have been taken, there is still a chance that an unfavorable post on social media will slip through the cracks and become a source of criticism at a later date.
-Should you find yourself in this situation, it may make sense to seek help from a professional, depending on the severity of the issue.
+Even if precautionary steps have been taken, there is still a chance that an unfavorable post or image will slip through the cracks and become a source of criticism at a later date.
+Unfortunately, these photos could also emerge on other websites, polluting your search results.
+Should you find yourself in this situation, it may make sense to seek help from a professional to remove images from Google that don’t represent who you are.
 In all cases however, it’s important to forge ahead and solidify your current positive image online, showcasing the individual you are today as opposed to who you were when the post in question was published.